adaraiseh/p4-routing/README.md

 `make`

+3. In a seprate window run the controller:

+`python3 controller.py`

-3. In the Mininet console, check if ping between h1 and h2 works
+4. In the Mininet console, check if ping between h1 and h2 works

 `h1 ping h2`
 or `h1 ping h6` etc.

-4. To cleanup after run
+5. To cleanup after run

 `make clean`

+### TODO ###

+1. [P4] Add diffserv to routing_table.
+2. [P4/hosts] Implement INT with traffic generator and store results.
+3. [network] Expand the network Topo.
+4. [controller] Implement RL in controller.